avantrec/soco-cli/README.md

 ### Spotify, Tidal, Deezer, and Apple Music Share Links

-The `add_sharelink_to_queue` (or `sharelink`) action can be used to add share links from Spotify, Tidal, Deezer, or Apple Music to the queue, provided the Sonos system has a subscription to the required service.
+The `add_sharelink_to_queue` (or `sharelink`) action can be used to add one or more share links from Spotify, Tidal, Deezer, or Apple Music to the queue, provided the Sonos system has a subscription to the required service.

 Links can refer to tracks, albums, or playlists.
-The position of the first track added to the queue is returned, which can then be played using `play_from_queue`.
+The queue position of the first track added is returned, which can then be played using `play_from_queue`.
 Share links can be of the form:

 - `https://open.spotify.com/track/6cpcorzV5cmVjBsuAXq4wD`
 - `spotify:album:6wiUBliPe76YAVpNEdidpY`